 The stone-like armour of the rok-or gives it total immunity to any fire-based attacks (eg fireballs).
-It can also resist electrical attacks to a certain degree, taking half damage if failing its saving roll and Fiend Factory is a regular department featuring readers' monsters for D&D/AD&D, edited by Albie Fiore.
-This issue, some creatures from the Planes.
+It can also resist electrical attacks to a certain degree, taking half damage if failing its saving roll and taking no damage if it saves successfully.
+Edged weapons do no damage to the rokor and have a 50% chance of breaking (-5% for each +1 of the weapon) on striking the creature.
+Blunt weapons do full damage with no chance of breaking.

+Fiend Factory is a regular department featuring readers' monsters for D&D/AD&D, edited by Albie Fiore.
+This issue, some creatures